CirroBuild/FrostiDocs/docs/guides/out-of-order-commit-lag.md

 ## Commit lag and commit timing

 Commit lag is a user configurable value.
-On the server level configuration, the value is defined by `cairo.commit.lag`.
+On the server level configuration, the value is defined in milliseconds by `cairo.commit.lag`.
 Commit lag has an impact on the timing of commit, as the value is combined with other parameters for [ILP commit strategy](/docs/reference/api/ilp/tcp-receiver#commit-strategy).

 The `cairo.commit.lag` value is applied each time when a commit happens.
 As a result, data older than the lag value will be committed and become visible.